bcgov/data-publication/pages/dps_bcdc_w_geographic_dataset_2.md

 The **Manage BCGW Resources** button will add the ability for users to custom download data from the BCGW if:
 + it is stored in the BCGW **and**
 + they have permissions to access it **and**
-+ the BCGW schema and object name (e.g, _schema.table_) has been added to the main page of the metadata record
++ the BCGW schema and object name (e.g., _schema.table_) has been added to the main page of the metadata record

 1. Click the **Yes** button on the _Object is available, would you like to add the resource link?_ pop-up.
 1. Fill in the following details, where the update cycle is the mandatory field: